-- (a) The COs role is to determine whether an individual contractual action requires an appointment of a COR. - (b) The CO is responsible to determine and prescribe additional COR training beyond the minimum requirements that is deemed necessary for the successful contract administration of an individual award. - (c) The CO is responsible to confirm the COR has the necessary skills and training for COR appointment. - (d) The CO is responsible to provide the COR a delegation letter at the time of contract award and upon any changes in delegation.
-The CO may terminate the delegation at any time for any reason.
+- (a) The COs role is to determine whether an individual contractual action requires an appointment of a COR. - (b) The CO is responsible to determine and prescribe additional COR training beyond the minimum requirements that is deemed necessary for the successful contract administration of an individual award. - (c) The CO is responsible to confirm the COR has the necessary skills and training for COR appointment. - (d) The CO is responsible to confirm the COR is adequately monitoring and managing expenditure accrual schedules and submissions for all contracts.

-- (e) If the CO deems appropriate the CO may submit a waiver request for individuals who have not completed the required training and certification requirements. - (f) Provide feedback on COR performance to the COR's supervisor. - (g) If COR reports/performance is inadequate, discuss performance with the COR.
+- (e) The CO is responsible to provide the COR a delegation letter at the time of contract award and upon any changes in delegation.
+The CO may terminate the delegation at any time for any reason. - (f) If the CO deems appropriate the CO may submit a waiver request for individuals who have not completed the required training and certification requirements. - (g) Provide feedback on COR performance to the COR's supervisor. - (h) If COR reports/performance is inadequate, discuss performance with the COR.
 If reports/performance continues to be inadequate, discuss COR performance with the respective COR's direct supervisor/manager.